WFRT/verif/README.rst

   sudo apt-get install python-numpy python-scipy python-matplotlib

-Then install verif as follows:
+Then install verif by executing the following inside the extracted folder:

 .. code-block:: bash